Frequently Asked Questions at Walk-in & Urgent Care Clinic in Narberth, PA

 How much will the visit cost if I have no insurance?

-We offer an on-site lab and state of the art digital X-Ray.
-The costs for these services are additional but we will always explain the cost before proceeding with any procedure so you can decide to move forward or not.
 We have a standard discount for all of our rates for patients without medical insurance.
+The total cost of your visit depends on the services you use at our walk-in urgent care clinic.
+Our center offers on-site lab testing, state of the art digital X-Rays and on-site prescription medication.
+The costs for these services are additional, but we will always explain the cost before proceeding with any procedure so you can decide to move forward or not.

 I am going abroad, do you offer travel immunizations?